kuhlman-labs/GitHub-migrator/docs/AZURE_DEPLOYMENT.md

 If you enabled authentication, configure OAuth:

+**Important:** Create the OAuth App on your **SOURCE** GitHub instance (where you're migrating FROM).
+The `source_base_url` Terraform variable determines which GitHub instance users authenticate against.

-1. Create GitHub OAuth App:
+1. Create GitHub OAuth App **on your SOURCE GitHub instance**:
-   - Go to GitHub Settings → Developer settings → OAuth Apps → New OAuth App
+   - For GitHub.com: Go to GitHub Settings → Developer settings → OAuth Apps → New OAuth App
+   - For GHES: Go to `https://your-source-ghes.com/settings/applications/new`
+   - For GitHub with data residency: Use the appropriate URL for your instance
    - Application name: `GitHub Migrator (Production)`
    - Homepage URL: `https://your-app-name-prod.azurewebsites.net`
    - Callback URL: `https://your-app-name-prod.azurewebsites.net/api/v1/auth/callback`